tgkasarcik/WaypointGUI/README.md

 # WaypointGUI
-WaypointGUI is a custom Minecraft Server Plugin for Spigot Servers.
+WaypointGUI is a location management plugin for Spigot Servers.

 **Minecraft Version**
 1.16.5